Semidefinite programming bounds on fractional cut-cover and maximum 2-SAT for highly regular graphs: Coherent configurations and association schemes

+for any indices $0 \leq i,j \leq d$. \end{enumerate} The diagonal matrices in $\mathcal{C}$ that partition the identity matrix $I$ are called \textit{fibers}, and if there is only one of these, that is, if $I \in \mathcal{C}$, then we say that the configuration is \textit{homogeneous}.
+If all matrices in $\mathcal{C}$ commute, we say that the configuration is \textit{commutative}, and in this case it is easy to see that the configuration must also be homogeneous: the only nonzero diagonal matrix with entries in $\{0,1\}$ that commutes with $J$ is the identity matrix.
+If all matrices in $\mathcal{C}$ are symmetric, then by taking the transpose of the resulting expression for $A_iA_j$ given by item (4), we see that $\mathcal{C}$ must also be commutative, and hence homogeneous.
+For the remainder of this text, we shall refer to symmetric coherent configurations as \textit{association schemes}, following Cameron~\cite{cameron2003coherent}.
+We shall also refer to coherent configurations and association schemes simply as configurations and schemes, respectively.

-In the case of commutative configurations, we get that the linear span of the matrices in $\mathcal{C}$ over $\fld{C}$ forms a commutative $*$-algebra --- that is, an algebra closed under conjugate-transposition ---, which in turn implies that there exists a basis of primitive idempotents $E_0 = |V|^{-1}\cdot J,E_1,...,E_d$ that are the projectors onto the common eigenspaces of the matrices in $\mathcal{C}$ (see for instance \cite[Ch.2]{bailey2004association}).
-The $*$-algebra spanned by the matrices in a general configuration $\mathcal{C}$ is known as a \textit{coherent algebra}, and in the case of association schemes we obtain the well-known Bose-Mesner algebra.
+Coherent configurations were initially introduced by Higman~\cite{Higman1975-oi} to study permutation groups, as, for instance, one can always construct a coherent configuration from the orbitals of a permutation group acting on some set, as well as from the Cayley graphs generated by its conjugacy classes.
+Association schemes on the other hand were first introduced to study statistical experiments, but have since found many important applications in graph theory --- e.g.\ in the study of distance-regular and strongly-regular graphs~\cite{brouwer2011distance} ---, coding theory --- e.g.\ in the study of error-correcting codes~\cite{delsarte1973algebraic} ---, and in many other areas of combinatorics~\cite{bailey2004association}.
+In the case of commutative configurations, we get that the linear span of the matrices in $\mathcal{C}$ over $\fld{C}$ forms a commutative $*$-algebra --- that is, an algebra closed under conjugate transposition ---, which in turn implies that there exists a basis of primitive idempotents $E_0 = (1/|V|)J,E_1,\ldots,E_d$ that are the projectors onto the common eigenspaces of the matrices in $\mathcal{C}$ (see for instance~\cite[Ch.~2]{bailey2004association}).
+The $*$-algebra spanned by the matrices in a configuration $\mathcal{C}$ is known as a \textit{coherent algebra}, and in the case of association schemes we obtain the well-known Bose--Mesner algebra.
+The familiar vertex-transitive and edge-transitive graphs are intimately related to coherent algebras.
+If $\Gamma = \operatorname{Aut}(G)$ denotes the automorphism group of a graph $G$, then the set